ansible/workshops/exercises/ansible_f5/4.0-explore-tower/README.md

 Ansible Tower is a web-based solution than runs on top of Ansible that provides additional functionality while simplifying the operations of the software.

 In this lab, you will log in and perform some basic configurations that will be used in later labs to perform automation tasks against your F5 BIG-IP device pair.
-This exercise will cover
+This exercise will cover:
 - Determining the Ansible version running on the control node
 - Locating and understanding:
   - Ansible Tower **Inventory**